osyrisrblx/t/README.md

 **`t.children(checkTable)`**\
 Takes a table where keys are child names and values are functions to check the children against.\
-Pass an instance tree into the function.\
+Pass an instance tree into the function.
-If at least one child passes each check, the overall check passes.

 **Warning!
 If you pass in a tree with more than one child of the same name, this function will always return false**